 The payable is a property of a function.
-Only payable function can receives Aergo(s) sent from a sender.
+Only payable functions can receive Aergos sent from a sender.
 We can make a payable function using abi.payable(). payable functions are automatically exported.
-Therefore, you do not have to register using the abi.register function. constructor and default are not payable functions by default.
-They can be payable functions using abi.payable().
+Therefore, you do not need to register them using abi.register(). constructor and default are not payable functions by default.
+They can be made payable functions by using abi.payable().

-You can call the ReceiveAergo with aergo, But you can not call the NotReceiveAergo:
+On the example below we can call the ReceiveAergo function with aergo, but we cannot call the NotReceiveAergo function with aergo:

 '''

 function ReceiveAergo()

 ...

 end

 function NotReceiveAergo()

-...

-end
+'''